Purpose of Study/Rationale

 Secondly, we give a hook and purpose for their writing linked to learning in the other areas of the curriculum that engages them in their independent writing.
-Before the children write we have different planning tools the children use from WAGOLL (what a good one looks like), VCOP and the ‘High Five.’
-After the children have completed their writing we also use a range of assessment for learning strategies to enable children to improve, review and edit their work.
-These include Co-operative Improvement where children mark each other’s writing with clear objectives.
+Before the children write, we have different planning tools the children use from WAGOLL (what a good one looks like) and the ‘High Five.’
+After the children have completed their writing, we also use a range of assessment for learning strategies to enable children to improve, review and edit their work.
+We use Peer Marking; this is where children mark each other’s writing with clear objectives.

 The skills the children have learnt are then applied across the curriculum where children have the opportunity to practise these skills in different subjects.
 We see our English lessons as where we learn the skills to write and the foundation subjects as the vehicle to practise and embed these writing skills.